 - Worth 20% of the overall grade. - Submissions must be neat and organized.
-Ask me if you're not sure if you're neat and I'll let you know. - o Show your work: - when calculations are required so that it is easy to follow, the correct answer without the work is zero points.
+Ask me if you're not sure if you're neat and I'll let you know. - Show your work: - When calculations are required so that it is easy to follow, the correct answer without the work is zero points.
 Also, include brief explanations for answers that do not require calculations.
-This behavior will be modeled in lectures. - Use units in calculations and labels when appropriate, also modeled in lectures. - Late assignments are not accepted. - Due dates are listed with the lab in Canvas. - The lowest lab assignment will be dropped.
+This behavior will be modeled in lectures. - Use units in calculations and labels when appropriate, also modeled in lectures. - Late assignments are not accepted. - Due dates are listed with the lab in Canvas.
+The available date is about one week prior to the due date.

+The lowest lab assignment will be dropped.